Herbjørn Gausta

 Herbjørn Nilson Gaustå also Herbjorn Gausta (June 16, 1854 – May 22, 1924) was an American artist who is best known for his landscapes, portraits, and scenes from rural settings.
 He left an early record of immigrant life in his portraits and paintings and helped establish a place for art in the culture of Norwegian-Americans.

 Biography

 Gausta was born on the Gausta farm in Mæl parish in the municipality of Tinn in Telemark county, Norway.
 In 1867, Gausta immigrated to America with his parents and four sisters, settling on a farm near Harmony, Minnesota.
 Gausta entered a training program for parochial school teachers at Luther College in 1872.
-He left for Europe three years later on a stipend provided by the community of Decorah, Iowa under the leadership of Ulrik Vilhelm Koren.
+He left for Europe three years later on a stipend provided by the community of Decorah, Iowa under the leadership of The Rev. Ulrik Vilhelm Koren.
 Gausta studied at Knud Bergslien's Academy of Art in Oslo and also attended the Academy of Fine Arts, Munich.